-- Demonstration projects and models - Fund and disseminate innovation and research - Multi-media formats (internet, TV, videos, print, signs) short & simple, informative of innovations and best practices. - Introduce integrated, sustainable, indigenous, local and innovative water management in school curriculum. - Establish a local and independent agency to act as a permanent repository of knowledge, issues and solutions. - Establish a multicultural and multi-background forum (conference) to share water experiences. - Hold a water festival - Catchment based water information (consumption and other water balance components) to be publicized to community - There are increased requirements for all residential and industrial developments to use less water and to use recycled
+- Establish demonstration projects and models. - Fund and disseminate innovation and research. - Utilise short and simple multi-media formats (internet, TV, videos, print, signs) to inform of innovations and best practices. - Introduce integrated, sustainable, indigenous, local and innovative water management in school curriculum. - Establish a local and independent agency to act as a permanent repository of knowledge, issues and solutions. - Establish a multicultural and multi-background forum (conference) to share water experiences. - Hold a water festival. - Publicise catchment based water information (consumption and other water balance components) to the community. - Increase requirements for all residential and industrial developments to use less water and to use recycled water for

-- water for non-potable uses.
-BASIX water use reduction targets are increased. - Water pricing to reflect the value of potable water - Wastewater pricing to be reflective of amount of wastewater generated - Introduce percentage reduction targets for water consumption. - Education programs should be made relevant to different groups in the community - New developments controls should include standard requirement for stormwater harvesting and dual pipe systems. - Composting toilets or low water use toilets to be mandatory
+- non-potable uses. - Increase BASIX water use reduction targets. - Price water to reflect the value of potable water. - Price wastewater to reflect amount of wastewater generated. - Introduce percentage reduction targets for water consumption. - Make education programs relevant to different groups in the community - Include standard requirement for stormwater harvesting and dual pipe systems in new development controls. - Make use of composting or low water use toilets mandatory.

-3. Our water supply is self sufficient at a local scale with less reliance on water from outside the catchment.
-Waste water and stormwater is recycled for use in homes, schools and public buildings and we have a dual pipe system.
+3. Our water supply is self-sufficient at a local scale with less reliance on water from outside the catchment.
+Wastewater and stormwater is recycled for use in homes, schools and public buildings and we have a dual pipe system.
 All homes have rainwater tanks and drought tolerant gardens.